Guangmiao-jin/rgc-baseline-paper-analysis/README.md

 Indexing note:
 The file names for individual unit plots are based on Python indexing, which starts from 0.
 However, the indices stored in _totalneuronsV2.mat follow MATLAB indexing, which starts from 1.
 Therefore, unit numbers in plot file names and MATLAB classification indices differ by 1.

-`_responseMetrics.mat`

-Contains extracted response parameters, including bias index, inter-spike interval (ISI) coefficient of variation, ISI violation rate, tau value, peri-stimulus time histogram (PSTH), post-tau firing rate, and the ratio of total spike number during the ON epoch to total spike number during the OFF epoch.
+-`_responseMetrics.mat` contains extracted response parameters, including bias index, inter-spike interval (ISI) coefficient of variation, ISI violation rate, tau value, peri-stimulus time histogram (PSTH), post-tau firing rate, and the ratio of total spike number during the ON epoch to total spike number during the OFF epoch.

-`_totalneuronsV2.mat`

-Contains the indices of classified cell clusters, including ON transient, ON sustained, OFF transient, OFF sustained, ON–OFF, unconventional and unresponsive units.
+-`_totalneuronsV2.mat`contains the indices of classified cell clusters, including ON transient, ON sustained, OFF transient, OFF sustained, ON–OFF, unconventional and unresponsive units.

-`_psth.mat`

-Contains PSTH values and bin edges for plotting individual cell response traces.
+-`_psth.mat`contains PSTH values and bin edges for plotting individual cell response traces.

 ### Plotting functions